kevinolsson/react-scss-webpack/README.md

 # React + Scss + Webpack
 Nothing fancy.
 Just a starting point for myself when starting React projects.
 It has everything I personally like using.
 Contains the following:
 - React
-  - Linting (Airbnb react)
+  - ES lint
 - Scss
   - Breakpoint slicer
-  - Linting (hyphenatedbem) that play nice with Breakpoint slicer
+  - SASS lint (hyphenatedbem) that play nice with Breakpoint slicer
   - Scss globbing (import folder/*)
 - Livereload